Boat building: Aluminum

 Aluminum and aluminum alloys are used both in sheet form for all-metal hulls or for isolated structural members.
 Many sailing spars are frequently made of aluminium after 1960.
 It is the lightest material for building large boats (being 15–20% lighter than polyester and 30% lighter than steel).
 Aluminium is relatively cheap in comparison with wood or steel in most countries.
 In addition it is relatively easy to cut, bend and weld.
 Galvanic corrosion below the waterline in salt water is a serious concern, particularly in marinas where there are other conflicting metals.
 Aluminium is most commonly found in yachts, pontoon and power boats that are not kept permanently in the water.
 Aluminium yachts are particularly popular in France.

 Cupronickel

 A relatively expensive metal used only very occasionally in boatbuilding is cupronickel.
-Arguably the ideal metal for boat hulls, cupronickel is reasonably tough, highly resistant to corrosion in seawater, and is (because of its copper content) a very effective antifouling metal.
+Cupronickel is reasonably tough, highly resistant to corrosion in seawater, and is (because of its copper content) an antifouling metal.
 Cupronickel may be found on the hulls of premium tugboats, fishing boats and other working boats; and may even be used for propellers and propeller shafts.